TS22082/your_news/README.md

 # Your News

-A website thats meant to show news from multiple sources and give the user a way to research the topic and view the original source.
+A website that shows news from multiple sources and gives me a way to research the topic and view the original source.

 # Motivation

-I was tired of having to go to multiple websites to get a full idea of the news so I made a custom feed mor myself.
-If I ever want to research the topic or see if its fake I'll typically google the title so I made a button to automate the process.
+It takes to much time get well rounded news so I made a web app to show everyones news on one screen.

 # Build Status